 3. must earn a 3.0 GPA on a 4.0 scale for graduate work completed.

 4. must provide a proof of passing score on the GACE II in Educational Leadership.
+(This changes to an EXIT requirement after September 1, 2011

 5. must provide three letters of reference.